radanalyticsio/jiminy-predictor/README.md

-# recommender-rest-skeleton
+# Jiminy Recommender

-a skeleton framework for a spark based recommendation server
+This is the recommendation engine for the Jiminy project.